 No saltwater aquarium is complete without a starfish.
 Starfish look attractive and help keep the aquarium clean.
 There are many breeds available, and each has a unique color combination and specific needs.
 Matching a starfish up to your environment only requires comparing a few variables to make sure your starfish can be healthy without throwing off the ecosystem of your tank.

-We have chosen ten different species of saltwater starfish to look over with you so you can see what breed is best suited for your ecosystem.
+We have chosen 12 different species of saltwater starfish to look over with you so you can see what breed is best suited for your ecosystem.
 Join us while we discuss adult size, coral safety, feeding, and more to help you purchase a suitable starfish.

-Types of Starfish
+The 12 Types of Starfish for Saltwater Aquariums

 1. Asterina Starfish

-The Asterina Starfish is not the type of starfish you buy as a pet.
+The Asterina starfish is not the type of starfish you buy as a pet.
 This species gets into the aquarium on accident when you place a live rock or other materials in your tank, and it’s hiding within.
 There are many breeds called Asterina, and some are harmful to coral, and some are not.
 They reproduce extremely quickly and can become a significant problem if not dealt with quickly and completely.

 2. Basket Starfish